Tahsin716/DesignPatterns/GangOfFour/Creational/Builder/README.md

 The Builder Pattern aims to solve the problem of an anti-pattern known as the telescoping constructor.
 Telescoping constructors occur when a class has multiple constructors with an increasing number of parameters, which can lead to confusion and error-prone code.

+## What are the use cases of the Builder Design Pattern?

+### 1. Building Documents in Word Processors:

+Word processors often need to create complex documents with various formatting options, styles, and elements.
+A builder pattern can be used to construct documents step by step, setting attributes like fonts, paragraphs, tables, and images.

+### 2. Creating SQL Queries:

+When constructing SQL queries dynamically, especially when dealing with complex queries involving multiple conditions, joins, and sorting options, a builder pattern can help create a query object step by step, allowing for flexibility and readability.

+### 3. Configuring Network Requests:

+When making HTTP requests, constructing a request with headers, parameters, authentication details, and other configurations can be intricate.
+A builder pattern can simplify this process, allowing developers to set specific options as needed.

+### 4. Building User Interface Components:

+In graphical user interface frameworks, constructing complex UI components involves setting various properties such as size, color, layout, and event handlers.
+A builder pattern can be employed to create these components with a fluent API, making the code more expressive.

 ## Different implementations of Builder Pattern